builtbybel/privatezilla/README.md

 This software uses the following packages:

 - [Icon by bokehlicia](https://iconarchive.com/show/captiva-icons-by-bokehlicia/preferences-system-icon.html)

+## Support
+If you like the tool please consider supporting me via PayPal.

 You can [buy me a coffee or donut, some banana, a shirt, Taycan or Tesla, the stars or whatever you want here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=donate@builtbybel.com&lc=US&item_name=%20Builtbybel&no_note=0&cn=&currency_code=USD&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted)